Table of Contents

 Is React a framework or a library?

 React is a library, not a complete framework.
 It focuses on building user interfaces, particularly the frontend of a website or application.
-For features such as routing, state management, or backend communication, you need to use additional libraries or tools alongside React.
+For features such as routing, state management, or backend communication, you need to use additional libraries or tools with React.

 Are React and React.js the same?